gmonteith/farm-finance/README.md

 ## Description:
-This is a collection of groff files that examining capital allocation in small businesses.
+This is a **DRAFT** of a pdf called collection of groff files that examining capital allocation in small businesses.

 The document has been written using the groff document formatting system with